 The Black Bull of Clarence is the fifth release in the Queen’s Beasts collection, released by The Royal Mint.
-This is a brand-new bullion finish coin, issued by the Royal Mint.
+This is a bullion finish coin, issued by the Royal Mint.
 The coins are issued without expensive presentation boxes to maximize the amount of silver for your money.
 Coins will be packaged loose for small quantities and orders of 10 or more may come in Royal Mint tubes, and monster boxes contain quantities of 200 coins.

 This coin is struck in 999.9 fine silver and has a face value of £5.
 The significance of the face value is that it qualifies this coin as legal tender, and therefore is free from Capital Gains Tax.